How old do you have to be to do a Reverse Mortgage?

 A primary question people ask me about qualifying for Reverse Mortgages is “How old do you have to be to do a Reverse Mortgage?”

 The quick answer is 62 years old.
 The real answer, however, is a little bit longer than that.
 You see things are still changing with Reverse Mortgages.
 There are now various loan options for people to consider which could change my answer slightly.
 Let me clarify.

 HUD or FHA is the sponsor of the HECM Reverse Mortgage.
 This accounts for the vast majority of Reverse Mortgage loans being done in the United States.
-In the past the HECM required both home owners be 62 or older in order to be on the Reverse Mortgage but with changes in recent years FHA now only requires one homeowner to be 62.
+In the past, the HECM required both homeowners to be 62 or older to be on the Reverse Mortgage but with changes in recent years FHA now only requires one homeowner to be 62.
 The other can be as young as 18 and still enjoy most of the benefits of the Reverse Mortgage.

-Starting on October 2, 2017 we’ve seen a lot of changes over the past 12 months with Reverse Mortgages.
-When HECM made dramatic reductions in the max loan amounts in October of last year multiple other banks began introducing what are called proprietary Reverse Mortgages.
+Starting on October 2, 2017, we’ve seen a lot of changes over the past 12 months with Reverse Mortgages.
+When HECM made dramatic reductions in the max loan amounts in October of last year multiple other banks began introducing what is called proprietary Reverse Mortgages.
 The basic idea is the same but these loans are sponsored by the Banks themselves and not FHA.
 This allows the banks to adjust their requirements and charges.

 The highlights vary from bank to bank but these are some of the features we’ve seen become available:

 - Age – One big introduction is a younger qualifying age of just 60 years for some Proprietary Reverse Mortgages.